WHY THE ARTS?

 Research from organizations like the Arts Education Partnership, National Endowment for the Arts and National Guild for Community Arts Education shows clear links between arts involvement and positive outcomes in academics, creative and critical thinking, personal behavior, and social and civic participation.

-These benefits reinforce the essential value of the arts to enrich not only individual children, but also their communities.
+These benefits reinforce the essential value of the arts to enrich not only individual children and young adults, but also their communities.

 A Population-Level Analysis of Associations Between School Music Participation and Academic Achievement